Bulls vs. Navy football game postponed due to coronavirus cases at USF

 TAMPA, Fla.
-(WFLA) – USF’s football game against the Navy has been postponed due to a spike in cases at the Tampa school, the American Athletic Conference announced Wednesday.
+(WFLA) – The University of South Florida football game against the Navy has been postponed due to a spike in cases at the Tampa school, the American Athletic Conference announced Wednesday.

 The game was scheduled to take place at Raymond James Stadium on Saturday.
 It’s unclear if the Bulls had enough players available for the matchup.